authelia/authelia/docs/security/measures.md

               ^.*level=warning.*
 ```

-2. Modify the `jail.local` file.
+Modify the `jail.local` file.
 In Debian-based systems the folder is typically located at `/etc/fail2ban/`.
 If the file does not exist, create it by copying the jail.conf `cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.local`.
 Add an Authelia entry to the "Jails" section of the file:
 ```
 [authelia]
 enabled = true
 port = http,https,9091
 filter = authelia
-logpath = /path-to-your-authelia-log
+logpath = /path-to-your-authelia.log
 maxretry = 3
 bantime = 1d
 findtime = 1d
 chain = DOCKER-USER
 ```
 If you are not using Docker remove the the line "chain = DOCKER-USER"

+Finally, restart the fail2ban service.